blue2cat/boggle-app/README.md

 The format of the custom word list should be one word per line formatted as a regular text file.
 See `backend/words_large.txt` for example formatting.

 ### Providing a Custom Boggle Board

+The Boggle board is a 4x4 grid of letters.
 The default Boggle board is randomly generated.
 You can edit it by clicking on the letters in the UI.
-Alerternatively, you can use a custom Boggle board by providing a JSON object with a 4x4 grid of letters.
+Alternatively, you can use a custom Boggle board by providing a JSON object with a 4x4 grid of letters.
 To use a custom Boggle board provided to the server, add an environment variable `BOARD` with the path to the custom Boggle board.
 For example on Windows:

 ```bash
 $env:BOARD = "board.json"